PhD Position in Computational Biochemistry/Biophysics

-The group of Michal H. Kolář at the Department of Physical Chemistry, University of Chemistry and Technology in Prague, Czech Republic offers a Ph.D. position available from mid 2019.
-The position is part of a junior project recently approved by the Czech Science Foundation.
-The project will investigate molecular details of translation using large-scale molecular dynamics simulations and database analyses.
+The research group of Dr. Michal H. Kolář at the Department of Physical Chemistry, University of Chemistry and Technology in Prague, Czech Republic offers a Ph.D. position available from mid-2023.
+The position is related to the ongoing research of the group focused on the structure, function, and evolution of the ribosome and associated translation factors.

-The University of Chemistry and Technology, Prague is a natural centre of first-rate study and research in the area of chemistry in Czechia and is one of the country's largest educational and research institutions focused on all areas of chemistry.
-It offers study programs in Czech and English languages.
-A number of key figures of the history of chemistry relate to UCT Prague.
-Among them, three figures are renowned in their fields: Vladimir Prelog, Nobel Prize winner, Otto Wichterle, inventor of contact lenses, and Emil Votoček, author of the Czech chemical nomenclature.
+The University of Chemistry and Technology, Prague is a natural center of first-rate study and research in the area of chemistry in Czechia and is one of the country's largest educational and research institutions focused on all areas of chemistry.
+It offers study programs in the Czech and English languages.
+Many key figures in the history of chemistry relate to UCT Prague.
+Among them, three figures are renowned in their fields: Vladimir Prelog, Nobel Prize winner, Otto Wichterle, the inventor of contact lenses, and Emil Votoček, the author of the Czech chemical nomenclature.